Symmetry, Thermodynamics and Topology in Active Matter: Topological defects

-MDCK epithelial cell tissues also develop an active nematic state and display similar behavior.
-At $+1/2$ defects cells are vertically extruded and die -- a process known as apoptotic cell extrusion.
-Cell extrusion here is not driven by increased cell density (cell-crowding) but rather by the mechanical stresses associated with the texture of a defect.
-That such a basic biological process is intertwined with the presence and formation of active nematic defects is both striking and powerful and could well have widespread applicability.
+\mjb{Dense monolayers of spindle-shaped Neural Progenitor Cells (NPCs) exhibit distinct nematic order with a finite concentration of $\pm 1/2$ defects.
+Nematic order is less pronounced in epithelial Madin-Darby Canine Kidney (MDCK) cell layers, but defects can also be tracked there. } In NPC layers cells accumulate at $+1/2$ defects, leading to the formation of three-dimensional mounds -- a beautiful example of a nontrivial actively generated structure nucleated by a topological defect~\cite{kawaguchi2017topological}.
+At the $-1/2$ defects, in contrast, cells are depleted.
+It was suggested that an interplay between anisotropic friction and active stress is responsible for this source-sink behavior, but much remains to be clarified.
+In MDCK epithelia, cells are vertically extruded at $+1/2$ defects and die -- a process known as apoptotic cell extrusion~\cite{saw2017topological}.
+Cell extrusion here seems to be driven \SR{not} by increased cell density (cell-crowding), but rather by the mechanical stresses associated with the texture of a defect.
+That such a basic biological process as cell death is intertwined with the presence and formation of active nematic defects is both striking and powerful and could well have widespread applicability.

+\mjb{Recent developments have also highlighted the role of nematic defects in the formation of multilayer structures in both bacteria~\cite{copenhagen2021topological,shimaya20213d} and NPCs~\cite{sarkar2021crisscross}.
+Especially intriguing is the suggestion put forward in Ref. \cite{sarkar2021crisscross} that the structure of nematic defects and the nature of active forces may together control the relative cell orientation in multilayered cell structures.
+Most of these experimental findings are at best qualitatively understood and await theoretical input. }